 A rags to riches story, Little Dorrit centres around the changing fortunes of the Dorrit family.
 William Dorrit is a long-term inmate of the Marshalsea debtors’ prison in London, a proud man who has fallen on hard times.
 Amy, his kind-hearted daughter and the Little Dorrit of the title, was born at the prison and juggles her time looking after her father and working outside of the prison.

 But their fate is transformed by the unexpected arrival from overseas of the benevolent Arthur Clennam, who is determined to solve the mystery of his father’s dying words, “Put it right, Arthur.”
 He is sure this phrase is in some way connected to the Dorrits’ plight and sets about rectifying the situation and discovers they are sitting on a huge fortune, a windfall which propels the Dorrit family into the upper echelons of society.
+As the Dorrits meet a variety of characters from rich to poor, a deep bond grows between Arthur Clennam and Amy Dorrit.
+However a dark villain, Rigaud, threatens to spill a long-held family secret.

 A number of key themes that run through Little Dorrit include: